 Dried bread fruits range from hard, dried ones, which are dark brown, to softer ones, which are a lighter shade of brown.

 Ukwa is very nutritious and is a favorite of both the young and old.

 20. Date palms

-The next time you visit Nigeria, give yourself a treat of one of these desserts.
-I bet you will keep asking for more.
+In conclusion, the next time you visit Nigeria, be sure to treat yourself to some of these mouthwatering desserts.
+I bet you’ll keep coming back for more!

 Next check out our top of the most popular Nigerian foods.